augeas/TransMediaLint/README.md

 than engage in it.
 * The presence or absence of a term is not an absolute indication of transphobia or otherwise.
-* Website search features are not exaustive, so the frequency of articles may be less reliale further back into the past.
+* Website search features are not exhaustive, so the frequency of articles may be less reliable further back into the past.
 * You are *STRONGLY DISCOURAGED* from deploying this software in its current state on a public-facing webserver.
 * The warranty of this software according to its License is